COMMUNITY AV events

 Far Away: Installation.
+Nov-January 2017

-Despite Nicaragua’s travails, the quality and influence of its literature, and its poetic output in particular, has earned it the epithet ‘Land of the Poets’.
-The poets of Nicaragua have created works which have influenced every facet of cultural, political and social life.
+Why Poetry?
+Despite Nicaragua’s travails, the quality and influence of its literature and its poetic output in particular, has earned it the epithet ‘Land of the Poets’.
+The poets of Nicaragua have created works that have influenced every facet of cultural, political and social life.
 It is a center of creativity in the Spanish-speaking world.
 Poets have tremendous influence in Nicaragua as politicians, revolutionaries and cultural leaders.
 They are found in the highest offices throughout Nicaragua: Presidents, Vice Presidents, First Ladies, Secretary of States, Military Leaders, Ministers of Culture, Ambassadors.
 It is not an exaggeration to say that the status of the poet in Nicaragua remains at a level not seen in any country or culture anywhere in the world